 Prior to joining the Oxford Internet Institute (OII) and Balliol College, Yin obtained a Masters in English Language from the University of Oxford (Lincoln College) in 2014 and a Bachelor of Arts from Columbia University (magna cum laude) in 2012, where she was elected to Phi Beta Kappa.
 Between these degrees, she worked at Pearson’s Higher Education division and 10 Speed Labs, a digital media agency in Manhattan.
 While at Columbia, she was a research annotator at the Centre for Computational Learning Systems and the editor in chief of Inside New York 2011, a nationally-published guidebook to New York City.

 Yin defines herself as a creator, communicator, and connector.
 She is the founder and co-convenor of the #SocialHumanities network at The Oxford Research Centre in the Humanities (TORCH).
 Previously, her passion for networking and event management led her to launch the Lexicography Society at Columbia and an English Language Seminar at Lincoln College.
 She also created a video series for the Lexicography Society, What’s Your Word?
-Yin’s eclectic interests span experimental writing, startups and entrepreneurship, piano, singing, SEO/SEM, cooking, mixology, travel, learning languages, hiking, photography, and video production.
+Yin’s eclectic interests span experimental writing, startups and entrepreneurship, piano, singing, SEO/SEM, transcontinental cooking, bread baking, mixology, travel, learning languages, hiking, photography, and video production.
 Her ultimate objective is to reinvent the novel—along with the very acts of reading and writing—through new media technologies.

 Yin is grateful to the Oxford University Press Clarendon Fund and Santander for full funding support.